 diorama in Chiesa S Pietro Caveoso

 Of course, learning about this city, we wondered what it would be like to live in one of these cave houses.
-It turns out that you can actually visit an exhibit showing what life was like.
+Well, you can actually visit an exhibit showing what life was like.
 Casa Grotta di Vico Solitario is a good sample of a cave house.

 Interior of a cave house, showing all types of items for daily use.